mfuu/sortable-dnd/README.md

   </a>
 </p>

-# sortable-dnd

-JS Library for Drag and Drop, supports Sortable and Draggable
+A JS Library for Drag and Drop, supports Sortable and Draggable

 # Usage